titledk/best-practices/project-handoff-checklist.md

   - [ ] Onsite
   - [ ] Offsite
 - [ ] What's the caching strategy?
 Is there a need for load testing?
+- [ ] Are outgoing / transactional mails working?
+For mission critical mails, consider using services like [Mandrill](http://mandrill.com) or [Mailgun](http://www.mailgun.com)